 - Use butter at room temperature - leave the butter out for 30 to 45 minutes before mixing time.
 Soften butter is easier to mix and faster to incorporate into the dough.

-- Eggs and milk also at room temperature - having them at room temperature help to speed up not only the mixing process but also the proofing process.
+- Eggs and milk should be also at room temperature - having them at room temperature helps to speed up the mixing and proofing processes.

-- Sift your flour - you should always sift your flour.
-Sifted flour is lighter and easier to mix to batter or dough.
+- Sift your flour - you should always sift your flour when baking.
+Sifted flour is lighter and easier to mix into batter or dough.

-- Make sure to level your cups of flour - this is very important in order to achieve this recipe (and any other recipe) perfectly.
+- Make sure to level your cups of flour - this is very important to perfectly achieve this recipe (and any other recipe).
 Always level off the top of the cups to get the exact amount of flour called for in the recipe.
-Read: The proper way to measure flour.

-- Also level tbsp and tsp - not only cups need to be leveled, but any amount called for by using teaspoon or tablespoon also needs to have leveled surface to be precise.
+- Also, level tbsp and tsp - not only cups need to be leveled, but any amount called for using a teaspoon or tablespoon also needs to have a leveled surface, to be precise.

 FAQs

-These enriched rolls can be wrapped in plastic wrap and store in a cool, dry place at room temperature for up to 3 days.
+These enriched rolls can be wrapped in plastic and stored in a cool, dry place at room temperature for up to 3 days.

 Yes, you can.
-After shaping the dough into equal pieces and place in baking pan, refrigerate them for at least 8 hours or up to 24 hours.
-Then let the dough sit at room temperature for 1 hour prior baking time.
-So use the schedule above to plan accordingly.
+After shaping the dough into equal pieces and placing it in a baking pan, refrigerate them for at least 8 or 24 hours.
+Then, let the dough sit at room temperature for 1 hour before baking.
+So, you can use the schedule above to plan accordingly.

 Yes.
-After you finished kneading the dough in a mixing bowl, you can wrap them tightly in plastic wrap and freeze it.
+After kneading the dough in a mixing bowl, you can wrap it tightly in plastic wrap and freeze it.
 The dough can be kept for up to 2 weeks.

-Remember to let the dough thaw in the chiller a night before your baking day.
+Remember to let the dough thaw in the chiller the night before your baking day.

 When you're ready to shape the dough, let it sit at room temperature for 30 minutes to an hour.
-Then proceed with shaping process.
+Then, please go ahead with the shaping process.

-You can substitute equal amount of bleached flour or bread flour if you don't have unbleached flour.
+You can substitute an equal amount of bleached or bread flour if you don't have unbleached flour.

 Did you make this recipe?
 If so please leave a rating and let me know how it went in the comment section.
 Also, don't forget to tag me #cookmorphosis @cookmorphosis on social media.